 Thermo Fisher’s overall e-commerce UX performance is poor.
-Their UX is especially thwarted by usability issues related to broken Cart & Checkout, Homepage & Category, and Mobile-Commerce performances.
-That said, their site performs great within Accounts & Self Service.
+Their UX is especially thwarted by usability issues related to broken Cart & Checkout, broken Customer Accounts, and poor Product Page performances.

 Overall UX Performance